combiz/nf-core-scflow/docs/output.md

     * `*.tsv` : `.tsv` files for all and top n marker genes for clusters and cluster_celltype variables

 * `final/`
     * `SCE/final_sce` : The directory containing the final SCE with all metadata and dimensionality reduction, clustering and cell-type annotation.
+It is possible to use the read_sce() function of the scFlow R package to read in this object.
     * `celltypes.tsv` : A `.tsv` file giving the final number of all cell-types and number of nuclei/cells per cell-type.

 </details>

 ### Differential gene expression analysis